tbp.monty.frameworks.utils#

 - get_uniform_initial_possible_poses(n_degrees_sampled=9)[source]#

-Get initial list of possible poses.
+Get an initial list of possible poses.

 - Parameters:

 n_degrees_sampled – Number of degrees sampled for each axis.
-Default = 9 Which means tested degrees are in [ 0., 45., 90., 135., 180., 225., 270., 315.]
+Defaults to 9, which means tested degrees are in [0., 45., 90., 135., 180., 225., 270., 315.].
 This results in 512 unique pose combinations.

-Of those, depending on the displacement vector, some are equivalent eg. [0,0,0] and [180,180,180] or [ 0, 45, 90] and [180, 135, 270] (a, b, c) == (a + 180, -b + 180, c + 180) (see https://books.google.gr/books?id=rn3OBQAAQBAJ p.267)
+Depending on the displacement vector, some poses are equivalent (e.g., [0, 0, 0] and [180, 180, 180] or [0, 45, 90] and [180, 135, 270]). (a, b, c) == (a + 180, -b + 180, c + 180) (see https://books.google.gr/books?id=rn3OBQAAQBAJ p.267).

 - Returns: